Back to Top

 In the new 2024 Player’s Handbook there are four official Rogue subclasses: The Arcane Trickster, Assassin, Thief and Soulknife.
 Notably, the first three were included in the 2014 Player’s Handbook while the Soulknife appeared in Tasha’s Cauldron of Everything.

 • Assassin: You can now more easily trigger Assassinate and Death Strike.
-The damage, however, has been reduced, You’re also more adept at poisoning and impersonating others, and you can move after using Steady Aim.
+The damage, however, has been reduced.
+You’re also more adept at poisoning and impersonating others, and you can move after using Steady Aim.

 • Thief: You can activate magic items as a Bonus Action and have a new Cunning Strike option called Stealth Attack that allows you to remain hidden after attacking.
 Use Magic Device now also offers you an additional attunement slot, grants a chance to activate magic items without expending charges, and allows you to use Spell Scrolls, no matter your class or spellcasting prowess.